 Requesting Crisis Intervention (CISM)

 Early psychological intervention is based on recognition of need, not strictly the occurrence of an event.
-What is appropriate will depend on the nature, severity, and duration of the event; the number, skills, and cohesiveness of those involved; and the severity of their physical and emotional symptoms.
+What is appropriate will depend on the event's nature, severity, and duration.
+The number of those involved, their background and cohesiveness, and their physical and emotional symptoms are crucial considerations.

 Critical Incident Peer Support Groups are mobilized through the normal dispatch channels.
 It is essential to follow an agency-specific policy regarding requests for CISM.
 Upon approval, requests for fire-related CISM services such as pre-suppression, suppression, and fire management activities are typically placed through normal dispatch channels to the appropriate Geographic Area Coordination Center.